-Students are ultimately responsible for documenting their participation in co-curricular activities in RxPortfolio.
-Documentation includes but is not limited to name badges, registration forms, pictures, handouts, CE certificates, etc., and further details appear in each Co-Curricular Experience course syllabus.
+Students are ultimately responsible for documenting their participation in co-curricular activities in the student's e-portfolio and Core Elms.
+(Documentation includes but is not limited to name badges, registration forms, pictures, handouts, CE certificates, etc., and further details appear in each Co-Curricular Experience course syllabus.